Michal-Turbanski/GraphQLArticle/README.md

 As you can see everything is working as expected.
 We change movie with `id = 2` and we change only the title.

+## Source code
+All source code from this course you can find [here](https://github.com/Michal-Turbanski/GraphQLArticle)

 ## Summary
 In this article, I wanted to discuss the basics of working with graphQL and show that it can be an interesting alternative to REST API.
 I really hope you enjoyed and you hopefully feel comfortable now with the basics of this technology.
 Thanks!